jroshanjha/jroshanjha/README.md

 ## Hi there 👋 I'm Roshan Jha

-🔭 I'm a Software developer & Looking for a New Opportunity In the Data Domain or Software Developer
+🔭 <h4> I'm a Software developer & Looking for a New Opportunity In the Data Domain or Software Developer </h4>

 🌱 I’m currently learning NLP , LANGCHAIN for Generative AI TASK...

+👯 I’m looking to collaborate on ...

  Key Skills:- <br>
  Programming Languages: Python, JavaScript, PHP, C/C++  <br>